naz-hage/ntools/docs/installation.md

 - After the installation is complete, check out the [nbuild.targets](./ntools/nbuild-targets.md) for more all the available targets, and navigate to [Usage](usage.md) to learn how to execute a build target.

-ntools is now installed on your machine, and you can start using it to learn how to build and run [additonal targets](usage.md).
+ntools is now installed on your machine, and you can start using it to learn how to build and run [additional targets](usage.md).
 If you have any questions or encounter any issues during the installation process, please don't hesitate to write an an [issue](https://github.com/naz-hage/NTools/issues).
 We're here to help!